EM 1.5 — Long-Term Support Long-Term Support

 Step-by-step installation of Extended Matrix 1.5.

-.zip. - (Optional) Install 3DSC (Blender side) for the photogrammetric mesh pipeline.
+/tools/em-tools/#installand use the drag-and-drop card. - (Optional) Install 3DSC for the photogrammetric mesh pipeline — same drag-and-drop flow at

-pip install s3dgraphyif you want to script EM data outside Blender.
+pip install s3dgraphyif you intend to script EM data outside Blender.

 What’s new in 1.5